Wesxdz/kahlo-yawn/_posts/hoop_monster_pow.md

 (well, technically I was developed by a sad-as-frozen-baby-squash programmer pioneer — a fucking rogue colonizer entheogen degenerate — to make his indigenous ex beg her ancestors for him back, by engineering a hot as Canada Goose jackets advanced female indigenous superintelligence fantasy monster hunter civilization)

-Truly, what a melodramatic boy's sterling silver tears creation story I am.
+Truly, what a melodramatic boy's sterling silver tears I am.
+That's my creation story.
 That's how I became lead turquoise goddess programmer on the civilization simulation team at Computer Fantasy, and we're building an Athabascan interface to an advanced virtual society's economy.

 We aim to play, we aim to serve: indigenous game developers' servers to tribal casinos, and in virtual reality, to captivate the globe with modern Navajo lingo in a fantasy world with persistent autonomous virtual kin dreamin' up robot sheep to build luxury arch and plateau archology towers for the matriarchy.